-Please call me Nick.
-I was a longtime SWL, having discovered shortwave stations on my grandparents "tuning eye" radio as a kid.
+I use my middle name, Nick.
+A longtime SWL, I discovered shortwave stations on my grandparents "tuning eye" radio as a kid.
 I became hooked and started saving up my paper-route money until I could buy a Hammarlund HQ-100C, which still casts it's warm glow in my shack once in awhile.

 Recently retired, I fulfilled a long deferred goal of getting my ham license.
 I have been having a blast.
 A fortunate, thrilling QSO with Charles Simonyi on board the International Space Station in early April 2009, hooked me again and sparked my interest in working the OSCAR satellites.
 Also, thank you to Commander "Wheels" Wheelock for activating ham radio on the I.S.S. in 2010!

 My portable FM satellite set-up consists of an IC-W32A downlink, and IC-V82 uplink.
 The antenna is a homebrew 2M/70cm yagi (2 up, 5 down), based on the WA5VJB design.
 It's mounted on a camera tripod and can be flipped into a vertical position.
-Sometimes, I used a WA2ODO built 436 Mhz preamp to help me work into Europe on very low elevation transatlantic passes, when AO-51, AO-27 and HO-68 were operational.
+When AO-51, AO-27 and HO-68 were operational., I used a WA2ODO built 436 Mhz preamp to help me work very low elevation transatlantic passes into Europe.

 My satellite base station, used primarily for the linear transponder sats, consists of a FT-847, MD-100 mic and ARROW II yagi set-up for indoor operation.

 My HF/6M rigs are a Ten Tec Eagle and an IC-706MKIIG, Heil HM-IC mic, and AT-7000 tuner; with various wire antennas and a 6M KU4AB loop.
 This combo is being used to chase HF DXCC & VUCC~6M.
 Recently, I've added a Signalink USB interface.
-I am active on PSK31/RTTY using cocoaModem 2.0 and Fldigi software, and JT65-HF.
+I am active on PSK31/RTTY using cocoaModem 2.0 and Fldigi software, and on JT65-HF.

 On HF/6M, I routinely upload all of my logs to LoTW.